FluffyRudy/memory-card-game/README.md

  The high score stored in local storage, so you can come back and try to beat your own high score!

-## Project Link

-You can check out the project here.

 ## Credits

 This project was inspired by The Odin Project.
 The dynamic card faces are generated using the Giphy API.